-Magamba TV was started as a direct response to repressive media laws in the southern African country.
+Magamba TV was started as a direct response to repressive media laws in Zimbabwe.
 The platform has proven to be a breath of fresh air for Zimbabweans, with its mission to “tell it like it is” and expose the corruption in the ruling government through satire.
 Their target audience is mainly the youth.

 The stable offers several shows, including Zambezi News, the Tsaona show and The Week.

 Director of the Zimbabwe Democracy Institute and University of Westminster PhD scholar Pedzisai Ruhanya says Magamba TV appears to have become successful because Zimbabwe has a state monopoly of the airwaves, both radio and television, and this offers an uncensored alternative.

 “So Magamba TV is an alternative channel that gives a platform to [otherwise] muzzled voices who challenge state authoritarian policies and is a platform for alternative voices who challenge state power,” says Ruhanya

 The scholar says news organisations have faced intimidation following publication or broadcasting of reports critical of the ruling party or government.

 Their main publishing platform is YouTube.
 Their subscriber numbers are relatively small but according to Comrade Fatso, of all data that’s used in Zimbabwe, 80% is used for WhatsApp, which has prompted them to “repurpose clips and share them” via that platform, so that they can spread there too.
 They also host an active Facebook page with around 30,000 followers.

 Dr Admire Mare, a researcher and post-doctoral fellow at the University of Johannesburg, says: “History is awash with examples of people resisting and circumventing censorship through every day and direct forms of resistance.
 Therefore Magamba TV is a classic example of everyday forms of resistance and alternative space for free expression.”